IMDB-2-0/CS497-B/services/graph_db/README.md

 ## Introduction

 An addition to the postgres database we experimented with using a graph database with our architecture.
 We did not include any demos or detailed documentation of it as still in beta phase for us with the whole architecture.
 The service currently has some Actor and Movie data and the screenshots below show some graph based querying and visualization.
 The database is included in the docker-compose.yml file and we have a express server endpoint to access data from the database.

+## Future Scope

+We hope to add more functionality with the database and use ratings as part of the graph architecture.

 ## Some Screenshots